0xPoly/pocket-library/README.md

 Next, download and build the image:

-    make all PL_MODEL=tl-mr3020
+    make all ARCH=ar71xx TARGET=TLMR3420

-If all goes well, you should have an image located in XXX.
+If all goes well, you should have an image located in `build/openwrt/OpenWrt-ImageBuilder-*/bin/`.

-## Contribute
-Familiar with OpenWrt and want to help out with Pocket Library?
-Follow the installation instructions for "the hard way" and contact us.
-I'll gladly help with troublshooting devices so that we can add them to the "confirmed working" list above.
+The image that you need to install to the router ends with `*-factory.bin`.